 Audiometric testing / Health Surveillance

 At these noise levels a programme of health surveillance, or 'hearing tests' as normal people would call them, becomes mandatory for employers.

 And as always, some specific noise awareness training is needed for employees who are regularly exceeding the 85 dB(A) or 137 dB(C) limits.
 The contents of this are pretty tightly specified in the Regs. and are a bit more than 'oi, it's noisy, put this on'.
-If you cast your eyes up and left you'll see a page all about what noise awareness training should cover.

 I will mention this fifth number as it is a specific limit but don't get too excited and distracted by it.
 87dB(A) is the absolute maximum noise level a worker may experience under the hearing protection.
 But, and this is not just a big 'but' but is a bloody huuuuuuge 'but', exceeding the standard 85dB(A) limit under the protection is only allowed where there is absolutely no other way of reducing the noise experienced by the worker - so where there are no options for limiting exposure time, there are no engineering options available, no more powerful hearing protection is available, etc. Only where all these are met can a worker be exposed up to 87dB(A) under the protection.